 The job of an FNP is one that is becoming increasingly more popular among nurses as the job prospects for this career path continue to evolve in a positive direction.
 In many states, FNPs are even given the opportunity to practice with a fair amount of independence.
 Some can even practice without having to be under the direct supervision of a physician.

 If you are interested in family practice, you can opt to earn your master’s degree in a traditional setting by attending classes in-person at a university.
 There are also some great BSN to FNP online options that are worth considering.
 These can be more conducive to a schedule that involves working while attending school at the same time.

 2. Find a Mentor

 In the medical community, the value of mentorships is something that has been around for many years.
 The fact of the matter is, there is only so much that one can learn about medicine while in the classroom.
 Moreover, one’s experience practicing medicine in the field might very well be limited to a certain extent.
 The sharing of experiences and knowledge among medical professionals is a valuable tool that can lead to better patient outcomes across the board.

 Mentorships are an important aspect of this type of sharing among medical professionals.
 Younger nurses in the field can stand to learn a great deal from nurses who have more experience and who have progressed in their careers.
 Learning from a mentor can help you to find the right path towards advancement for your own career.

 When choosing your mentor, look for someone who has achieved the things that you hope to one day achieve yourself.
 This should be someone who wishes to help the next generation of nurses to succeed and who is comfortable giving advice and feedback.
-The hospital system in which you are employed might even have a in place that you can utilize.
+The hospital system in which you are employed might even have a mentorship program in place that you can utilize.